boystrange/FairCheck/README.md

 ```

 The compilation should take only a few seconds to complete.
 To verify that the
-`FairCheck` executable has been built successfully and is reachable, issue the
+`FairCheck` executable has been built and installed successfully, issue the
 command

 ``` bash